 Scholarship of Teaching and Learning (SoTL)

 I have undertaken several SoTL research projects.
 One focuses on peer feedback in writing, attempting to discover an optimum number of peer feedback sessions in a course for peer comments (given and received) to contribute to improvement in writing.
-Another project is tied to the development of a new software tool for watching and reviewing educational videos.
-I am part of a larger research team for that research.
-Finally, I also conduct research in the use of open textbooks and other open educational resources.
+I also conduct research in the use of open textbooks and other open educational resources.

 Open education encompasses many activities, from making one’s courses “open” in the sense that anyone can join them without cost (such as with MOOCs: Massive, Open, Online Courses), to opening up one’s teaching materials to anyone else to freely view and possibly use and redistribute (i.e., creating “open educational resources” (OER) including open textbooks), to asking one’s students to do some of their coursework openly and publicly, and more.

 Nearly all of my teaching materials are shared on course websites that are public.
 I have also recently worked hard to use as many open, public and freely available resources in my own courses as possible, such as online texts, videos, and podcasts.
 In this way I not only have been able to save students money, but also to include numerous kinds of works in my courses, rather than only written texts.
-In Arts One we record many of our lectures and post them on YouTube, and student and professor blog posts are collected and posted (along with the lecture videos and our course Twitter stream) at: http://artsone-open.arts.ubc.ca.
-For the past year I have been in charge of keeping that website running (and will do so for the foreseeable future).
+In Arts One we have recorded many of our lectures and posted them on YouTube, and student and professor blog posts are collected and posted (along with the lecture videos and our course Twitter stream) on the Arts One Open website.

 Please see my CV for workshops and other presentations I have done on open education at UBC and beyond.